adebayo10k/gpg-encryption-using-json-profiles/README.md

 - That whole process took a matter of seconds.
 - Crafting a single command by hand, might take longer and be more error-prone.
-- The program is only slightly more than a wrapper for gpg, so remains portable, with minimal dependencies.
+- The program is only slightly more than a wrapper for `gpg`, so remains portable, with minimal dependencies.

 So, for example, creating and issuing a `gpg` encryption command that public key encrypts 10 files, making them only decryptable by say, 20 recipients (of course each with their own public key) is achieved using the program in a matter of seconds.
 Obviously `gpg` doesn't care if the single-line command wraps 10 lines either.